LieberLieber/LemonTree.Training/.github/README.md

 Training/Demo Repository for LieberLieber LemonTree and LemonTree.Automation with Sparx Systems Enterprise Architect Models
 ==================================

-Disclaimer: we use this Repo to develop and test the scripts.
+Feel free to "fork" or "clone" this repo to expierence working with git, Sparx Systems Enterprise Architect and LieberLieber LemonTree

 This Repo contains:
 * PWC.eapx
 * GitHub Actions that automate and support the handling of Sparx Systems Enterprise Architect Models with LemonTree.Automation